WilliamKWusik/Wusik-44UM/README.md

 Featuring:

-- 32 RGB LEDs (2 per button, on the left and right sides);
+- 32 x RGB LEDs (2 per button, on the left and right sides);
-- 18 Buttons (no matrix, so any combination of buttons can be detected);
+- 18 x Buttons (no matrix, so any combination of buttons can be detected);
-- 3D Printed Case and Buttons;
+- 3D Printed Case and Buttons.
+Unit size: 15 x 15 x 20 cm (rubber feet excluded);
 - Windows, MAC and Linux USB MIDI HID Device Compatible (no drivers needed);
 - Windows and MAC App for customizing buttons and leds.
 Using this app you can configure everything and save into the unit's EEPROM memory;
 - Multiple options for setting the device to directly from the device: MIDICC, Note On/Off, Note On/Off Latch.
 Just press and hold both top buttons for a few seconds to enter the configuration swap option.